Connor-ETHSeoul/near-viem/README.md

-# pkp-viem
+# near-viem

-This module is a modified version of Custom Account interface `toAccount()` from `viem`. `PKPViemAccount` does not store private key but still has all the functionality of its counterpart. `PKPViemAccount` class extended `PKPBase` class and implemented `LocalAccount` from `viem`,
+This module is a modified version of Custom Account interface `toAccount()` from `viem`. `NearViemAccount` uses Chain Signatures to sign messages and transactions.

 What is viem?
 https://viem.sh/docs/introduction.html